saymrwulf/openssl/notes.md

-2014-05-28T17:43:00 - Refactor for clarity, might break a few tests though (openssl) 2014-05-28T03:08:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (openssl) 2014-06-18T19:28:00 - Implementing approach from a new paper read last night (openssl)
+2014-05-28T17:43:00 - Refactor for clarity, might break a few tests though (openssl) 2014-05-28T03:08:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (openssl) 2014-06-18T19:28:00 - Implementing approach from a new paper read last night (openssl) 2014-07-08T17:27:00 - Implementing approach from a new paper read last night (openssl)